Topics

 Unused panes take up space and add visual noise.
 Close them when you're done.

-Combine with Canvas
+Combine with Projects

-Panes vs. Canvas
+Panes vs. Projects

 Use Panes When...

-Use Canvas When...
+Use Projects When...

 You need to see full items side-by-side